alonghurst/ptahbuilder/README.md

 You can inherit from Validator<T> and override the StringPropertiesToValidate method to specify which string properties should be validated as not empty.

+When you wish to implement an Operation you have 2 options:

+Derive from OperationProvider<T> for your desired type and then yield additional Operations

+Derive from Operation<T> for your desired type and implement the Operation.